ztrbusic/learning-lab/notes/python-notes.md

 	- tuple unpacking with `for k, i in dictionary.items()`
 	- `in dictionary` always checks for keys
 - `.get()` - two arguments: key and fallback: `dictionary.get("eggs", 0)`
+	- use when you just want to _read_
 - `.setdefault()` - two args: key and value to set
+	- use when you want to _set_ if missing
 - `import pprint` -